ryanreh99/sprint-board/README.md

 -   Webpack as a module bundler.
 -   all-auth for authentication
 -   Bootstrap for static assets.
--   Javascript + JQuery for frontend.
+-   React + JQuery for frontend.

 ### Setup-